Gum Disease Treatment in Phoenix, Arizona

 As a periodontist, Dr. Trujillo’s specialization is unique and makes him more qualified than most dentists in treating gum disease.
 Sadly, if not treated, even minor issues such as gingivitis can lead to even more serious problems and loss of teeth.
 It is a rather common but serious condition that can affect not only your oral health, but your overall health as well.
 Dr. Trujillo can work with you to stop the progression of gum disease in mild and even advanced cases.
 His goals are to treat a gingivitis infection, save teeth, and restore the natural function and look of your smile.

-What is Gum Disease?
+What Is Gum Disease?

 Gingivitis is a disease that only affects the gums and is typically inflammation of your gums caused by plaque.
 Plaque is the whitish/yellow, soft, sticky substance that sticks to your teeth.
 It is a buildup of bacteria, saliva, and bits of food combined together in your mouth.
 If you aren’t brushing and flossing daily, gingivitis can form in your mouth.
 It is one of the most common diseases in the world and if left to fester in your mouth, it can lead to the second form of gum disease, Periodontal Disease.

-How is Gum Disease Treated?
+How Is Gum Disease Treated?

-Gum Disease needs to be carefully monitored and controlled throughout your life if you want to have a healthy and happy smile.
+Gum disease needs to be carefully monitored and controlled throughout your life if you want to have a healthy and happy smile.
 Special precautions and additional checkups will be needed to counteract gum disease that easily can become active again.

 Arizona Periodontal Group and Dr. Trujillo are here to help you with treating gum disease or any other dental service that you might need.
 Even if it is a standard dental cleaning, we are happy to schedule an appointment with you.
 Contact us today with any questions.